 C.6.
 If I switch to a single BCS with a business specialization, do I still need to satisfy the breadth/depth requirements?

 - If your starting year is 2017 or earlier, you do not need to satisfy the breadth/depth requirements.

 - If your starting year is 2018 or later, you will need to satisfy the breadth/depth requirements.

 - If your starting year is 2018 or later, and you switch after you have completed your 3A BUS core, you have completed the depth requirement.
-In addition, you may be eligible to have your breadth requirement waived: contact us for more information.
+Contact us for more information on which courses you'd need to meet your degree requirement.

 D.1.
 How do I add a sixth course?